DavideSpot/SALLO/README.md

 ## Installation

-Import SALLO in your project using [Unity's Package Manager](https://docs.unity3d.com/Manual/Packages.html).
+Import SALLO in your project using [`Unity's Package Manager`](https://docs.unity3d.com/Manual/Packages.html).

-### Install directly from github
-In your open Unity project:
-1. Go to `Window` > `Package Manager`.
-2. Click on the add (+) button, choosing the `Add package from git URL` option.
-3. copypaste the git url to this repository and click import
-4. You're all set!
-You can now start using the SALLO tools in your Unity project.
+With `Unity's package manager` you can install packages directly from a remote repository or download the packages and install them from the local folder.
+Currently, there are some issues with importing SALLO from git URL, as the package manifest meta file (package.json.meta) do not get imported.
+Therefore, **we recommend the installation from local folder**.

 ### install from local folder
-currently, there are some issues with importing SALLO from git URL, as the package manifest meta file (package.json.meta) may not be imported.
-As an alternative, you can import it as a local folder.

 To do so, put the content of this repository in your Unity project folder /Packages in _one of the following ways_:
 1. Downloading and extract this repo in it
 2. Initialize a git folder in it and pull this repo in it.